sabbir28/S_man/README.md

 - `-H, --headers`: Custom headers to include in the request, specified in JSON format.
 (Optional)
 - `-p, --params`: URL parameters to include in the request, specified in JSON format.
 (Optional)
 - `-t, --content-type`: The content type of the request.
 Defaults to 'application/json'.
 (Optional)
+- `-s, --save-file`: File path to save the response.
+(Optional)
+- `--show-response`: Display the response content on the console.
+(Optional)

 ## Supported Data Types